Absurdity: Ancient Greece

-In Aristophanes' 5th century BC comedy The Wasps, his protagonist Philocleon learned the "absurdities" of Aesop's Fables, considered to be unreasonable fantasy, and not real.

-Plato often used "absurdity" to describe very poor reasoning, or the conclusion from adopting a position that is false and thus reaching a false conclusion, called an "absurdity" (argument by reductio ad absurdum).
+The Classical Greek philosopher Plato often used "absurdity" to describe very poor reasoning, or the conclusion from adopting a position that is false and thus reaching a false conclusion, called an "absurdity" (argument by reductio ad absurdum).
 Plato describes himself as not using absurd argumentation against himself in Parmenides.
 In Gorgias, Plato refers to an "inevitable absurdity" as the outcome of reasoning from a false assumption.

 Aristotle rectified an irrational absurdity in reasoning with empiricism using likelihood, "once the irrational has been introduced and an air of likelihood imparted to it, we must accept it in spite of the absurdity.
 He claimed that absurdity in reasoning being veiled by charming language in poetry, "As it is, the absurdity is veiled by the poetic charm with which the poet invests it...
 But in the Epic poem the absurdity passes unnoticed."
+In Aristotle's book Rhetoric, he discusses the situations in which absurdity is employed and how it affects one's use of persuasion.
+According to Aristotle, the idea of a man being unable to persuade someone by his words is absurd.
+Any unnecessary information to the case is unreasonable and makes the speech unclear.
+If the speech becomes too unclear; the justification for their case becomes unpersuasive, making the argument absurd.

+The term absurdity has been used throughout history regarding foolishness and extremely poor reasoning to form beliefs.
+In Aristophanes' 5th century BC comedy The Wasps, his protagonist Philocleon learned the "absurdities" of Aesop's Fables, considered to be unreasonable fantasy and not real.